bbc/news-weather-apps-playbook/accessibility/baseline.md

 **Text within the apps must correspond to the users preferred text size, at the operating system level.**

-There are, of course, exceptions to this, such as navigation bar titles, tab bar titles, and the like, where the operating system does not permit such changes.
+There are, of course, exceptions to this, such as navigation bar titles, tab bar titles, and the like, where the operating system may not permit such changes.

 ## Accessibility Identifiers
-*(not to be confused with traits or labels)*
+*(not to be confused with traits or labels on iOS)*

 **Every logical user interface element, or grouping, must have an accessibility identifier.**